VITAL RECORDS REGISTERS

 births, marriages and deaths from whenever the municipality began

 recording them up to 1907; some end earlier, some run as late as 1913.

 For the municipalities indicated in the list below, the index for the

 first volume is on line.

-Important note: The index records every name in the book, followed by
+Important note: The index records every name in the book, followed by a three-part abbreviation: